arturo-garza/NMTLexiconModel/README.md

     - validate_europarl_shallow_lexical_progress_newstest2014 - is a shell script that iterates over all the saved models.
 It creates a translation file and their BLEU score for each of them.

 ## vars
 Specifies all the directories we used in the Valhalla cluster at the University of Edinburgh.
-All the directories listed in the home directory are symlinked to /fs/meili0/egarza/

 ## Options